sergeyprokudin/scholtrack/README.md

 ## License

-This project is licensed under the Apache License 2.0.
-See the `LICENSE` file for details.
+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file for more information.

 ## Contributions

-Feel free to contribute by creating pull requests, opening issues, or suggesting new features.
-Your feedback is appreciated!
+Contributions are welcome!
+Feel free to submit pull requests, report issues, or suggest new features.

 ## Acknowledgments

-This tool uses the [Semantic Scholar API](https://www.semanticscholar.org/product/api) to retrieve scholarly citation data.
-Special thanks to the Semantic Scholar team for providing this service.
+This tool leverages the [Semantic Scholar API](https://www.semanticscholar.org/product/api) to fetch scholarly citation data.
+Special thanks to the Semantic Scholar team for providing this valuable service.